Regularity of the superstring supermeasure and the superperiod map: Symplectic picture

 (iv) Consider a $2$-term complex $A\rTo{\de} B$, such that $\de$ is an isomorphism on a Zariski open subset $U\sub S$.
 Assume that $S$ is affine, and the homomorphism $\OO(S)\to \OO(U)$ is injective.
 Then $f\in H^0(S,\II(A\to B))$ if and only if the morphism $f|_U\de^{-1}:B|_U\to A|_U$ has a regular extension to $S$. \end{lemma}

 \begin{proof} Part (i) follows from the fact that any quasi-isomorphism between bounded complexes of vector bundles locally becomes a homotopy equivalence.
 Parts (ii) and (iii) are straightforward.
-For part (iv), we have to observe that a homotopy $h:B\to A$ between $f\cdot \id$ and $0$ satisfies $h\de=f\id_A$, so $h$ is an extension of $f\de^{-1}$. \end{proof}
+For part (iv), we observe that a homotopy $h:B\to A$ between $f\cdot \id$ and $0$ satisfies $h\de=f\id_A$, which is equivalent to $h$ being an extension of $f\de^{-1}$. \end{proof}